 The Use of "Gehenna"

-This is the term that is usually translated as "hell" in the NT (except for three times).
+this is the term that is usually translated as "hell" in the NT (except for three times).
 Christ first uses this term in the "Sermon on the Mount", which is the best example of Christ as an entertainer.
 Almost every other line in that sermon was designed to generate a laugh.
 To see for yourself, read an adaptation of that sermon in the first part of an historical novel on Christ's words.
-Christ refers to the burning trash heap in that sermon in Mat 5:22, Mat 5:29, and Mat 5:30, (and parallel verses in Mark).
+Christ refers to the burning trash heap in that sermon in Matthew 5:22, Matthew 5:29, and Matthew 5:30, (and parallel verses in Mark).
 The last two are particularly interesting because they are so clearly meant to be a humorous exaggeration, almost outrageously so.
-These phrases again also repeated a much later in Mat 18:8 and Mat 18:9, again, in a very exaggerated comical vein, but in these verses, gehenna is clearly identified with "fire" for the first time.
+These phrases again also repeated a much later in Matthew 18:8 and Matthew 18:9, again, in a very exaggerated comical vein, but in these verses, gehenna is clearly identified with "fire" for the first time.